leobauza/browncoat/README.md

 	- the structure library (the grid)
 	- and the helper library (css3, ie hacks, other helpers)

+> note: You can bypass having these four libraries by just having a single core-library and setting these four to "none"

 ### serenity libraries

 - Serenity libraries can be as many as you want